Beryl heads toward Jamaica as a major hurricane after ripping through southeast Caribbean

 “I am encouraging all Jamaicans to take the hurricane as a serious threat,” Prime Minister Andrew Holness said in a public address late Monday.
 “It is, however, not a time to panic.”

-Beryl is the earliest Category 5 storm ever to form in the Atlantic, fueled by record warm waters.

-Late Tuesday morning, the storm was located about 235 miles (375 kilometers) southeast of Isla Beata in the Dominican Republic.
-It had top winds of 160 mph (260 kph) and was moving west-northwest at 22 mph (35 kph).
+On Tuesday afternoon, the storm was located about 175 miles (280 kilometers) southeast of Isla Beata in the Dominican Republic.
+It had top winds of 155 mph (250 kph) and was moving west-northwest at 22 mph (35 kph).

 In Miami, National Hurricane Center Director Michael Brennan said Jamaica appears to be in the direct path of Beryl.